mrcbax/frwl/README.md

 The deduplication script can be used so you can dump any additional IPs at the bottom of the list, then remove any duplicates.

+Docker
+===

+Dockerfile
+---

+The dockerfile and the ping_russia_docker.sh script has added the arguement variable to the server declaration so that it is passed and not hard set.
+SERVER="" > SERVER="$1"

+Docker Run
+---

+An iamge has been provided at https://hub.docker.com/r/danuke/frwl

+docker run -d --name frwl -v "localvolume":/from_russia_with_love_comp -e ServerIP="IP/Host" danukefl/frwl

 Contributors
 ===